matinnajafi/matinnajafi/README.md

 ###

-<p align="left">👩🏻‍💻 Software Developer sharing about my journey and learnings in tech<br>🟠 Junior Flutter developer<br>📱 Building cross-platform magic with the power of Flutter<br>💭  Currently learning about mobile software development!</p>
+<p align="left">👨🏻‍💻 Software Developer sharing about my journey and learnings in tech<br>🟠 Junior Flutter developer<br>📱 Building cross-platform magic with the power of Flutter<br>💭  Currently learning about mobile software development!</p>

 ###